metzdigital/Quiltscape/README.md

 - Preserve the draw order of the selected paths and animate them with play/pause/restart plus adjustable speed.
 - Scrub through the design with a progress slider to inspect any stitch in context.
 - Visualize the pattern as a multi-row pantograph (repeat count, rows, row spacing, stagger toggle, stagger percent) with a light-themed GTK preview.
-- Export the resulting motion path to several quilting machine formats (BQM, DXF, HQF, IQP, PAT, PLT, QCC, QLI, SSD, TXT), all in millimetres.
+- Export the resulting motion path as either a millimetre-true DXF polyline (machine-ready) or an animated GIF of the stitching motion—pick whichever fits your workflow.

 > **Note:** The machine formats included here rely on open, text-based encodings of the stitch path.
 Every format is generated from the same normalized point stream, so the files remain easy to post-process with vendor-provided converters if needed.